waltont8/AdventOfCode2020/README.md

 ## Day 17: Day 17: Conway Cubes
 Keeping a list of active cells in a Data.Set, then turn the set into a list, generate neighbours of everything in the list and try to activate each cell in the list.
 Part2 was going to be run for 1 billion turns or run in n dimensions so I invested more time in part 1 which meant part 2 came for free.
 This was a good one, I like puzzles in higher dimensions.

+## Day 18: Operation Order
+Just used Parsec and a calculator grammar I had hanging around.
+Easiest one yet as haskell did all the heavy lifting.